ICD-10-PCS, Part 2: The Med/Surg-related and Ancillary Sections

 Lynn Kuehn, MS, RHIA, CCS-P, FAHIMA

 Lynn Kuehn is president of Kuehn Consulting, LLC, in Waukesha, Wisconsin, a consulting firm specializing in coding for all settings and physician practice management issues.
 Lynn provides training to small and large groups on ICD-9, ICD-10, and other HIM-related issues.
-Lynn served on the AHIMA Board of Directors and authored several of AHIMA’s popular books: ICD-10-PCS: An Applied Approach; Procedural Coding and Reimbursement for Physician Services; CCS-P Exam Preparation; and A Practical Approach to Analyzing Healthcare Data.
+Lynn served on the AHIMA Board of Directors and authored several of AHIMA’s popular books: ICD-10-PCS: An Applied Approach; Procedural Coding and Reimbursement for Physician Services; and CCS-P Exam Preparation.

 Lynn has been deeply immersed in the ICD-10 coding system and training for ICD-10 and was among the first instructors for AHIMA’s ICD-10 Train-the-Trainers.
 Lynn brings her detailed knowledge of HIM issues for both hospitals and physician practices to the ICD-10 courses developed with Libman Education.